Coronavirus top 10 myths and facts

 Myth 4: Spraying chlorine or alcohol on the skin kills viruses in the body

-Fact: As we all know that applying alcohol or chlorine to the body can cause harm, especially if it enters the eyes or mouth.
+Fact: We all know that the body is covered with alcohol or chlorine can cause serious damage, especially when it enters into your eyes or mouth.

 Myth 6: You can protect yourself by gargling bleach